provenance-io/provenance/x/metadata/spec/02_state.md

 ### Scopes

-A scope is a high-level grouping information combined with some access control.
+A scope is a high-level grouping of information combined with some access control.

 * A scope must conform to a pre-determined scope specification.
 * A scope is used to group together many sessions and records.